-National Zoo to split with longtime funding partner FONZ
+National Zoo to split with longtime partner FONZ

 FONZ, which has also been financially slammed by the virus, will have to vacate its offices at the zoo, on Connecticut Avenue, and its members will be offered memberships in a similar program run by the zoo.

 “It’s a sad moment in our history,” Steve Monfort, the zoo’s director, said.
-“Friends of the National Zoo has been with us for 63 years … It’s a very tough decision … There’s nothing negative to say about FONZ.”
+“Friends of the National Zoo has been with us for 63 years. … It’s a very tough decision. … There’s nothing negative to say about FONZ.”

 FONZ was launched in 1958 with a $50 donation from the zoo’s retired director William M. Mann, a renowned zoologist and explorer who had run the zoo for 31 years, according to the zoo’s website and Mann’s obituary.